Jmaihuire/assetPricing2/0readme.md

 # data
 1. read the documents of GTA about the calculation of the indicators.What's more,the paper it mentions is great guidence for further research.
+2. At time t,we calculate the indicators and use this indicators to get sorted-portfolios then use these portfolio to calculate the mimicking portfolio returns(long-short factors) in time t+1.So the time corresponding to indicators are t,the time for factors are time t+1.

 # functions to add
 1. show those significant result with bold characters as table A5 of Asness, Clifford S., Andrea Frazzini, and Lasse Heje Pedersen.
 “Quality Minus Junk.”
 SSRN Scholarly Paper.
 Rochester, NY: Social Science Research Network, June 5, 2017. https://papers.ssrn.com/abstract=2312432.